 Although some companies let you rent a car in Italy and drop it off in Croatia (or vice versa), it’s not a particularly sensible idea due to the high costs involved with one-way cross-border hire.

-However, one-way car rental in Italy is allowed – so you may like to investigate to possibility of hiring a car in northern Italy, taking it into Croatia, and then perhaps returning (via car ferry) to one of the more southerly cities in Italy, such as Ancona or Bari.
+However, one-way car rental in Italy is allowed – so you may like to investigate the possibility of hiring a car in northern Italy, taking it into Croatia, and then perhaps returning (via car ferry) to one of the more southerly cities in Italy, such as Ancona or Bari.

-Alternatively, one way car hire in Croatia is also possible, and most companies do not charge any extra for this.
+Alternatively, one-way car hire in Croatia is also possible, and most companies do not charge any extra for this.
 You could – for example – fly into somewhere in northeastern Italy (such as Venice or Trieste) and then travel to the nearest larger town in Croatia (Porec, Rovinj, Pula, perhaps even Rijeka) to pick up a car there.
-See our Renting a car in Croatia page for more details.

 Italy & Slovenia